MediaComem/docker-brownbag/README.md

 misinterpreted by somebody.
 ```

-Let's create a fortune clock script that tells the time and a fortune every 5 seconds.
+Let's create a **fortune clock script** that tells the time and a fortune every 5 seconds.

 The `ubuntu` container image is very minimal, as most images are, and doesn't provide any editor
 such as `nano` or `vim`.
 You could install it as well, but for the purposes of this tutorial, we'll
-create the script with Unix commands.
+create the script with the basic commands available to us in the container.

 Run the following multiline command to save a bash script to `/usr/local/bin/clock.sh` (copy-paste
 the entire 10 lines of the command, starting with `cat` and ending with the second `EOF` 9 lines